Bunge Land

 Bunge Land or Zemlya Bunge is a vast, desolate and almost entirely barren intermediate zone in the Anzhu Islands off the northern coast of Siberia.
 It is located between Kotelny and Faddeyevsky, which, unlike Bunge Land, could be described as proper islands.
-Sandy and flat, it spans approximately 6,200 km^{2} in area with little to no elevation changes.
+Sandy and flat, it spans approximately 6,200 km2 in area with little to no elevation changes.

 Since most of its surface rises only to a maximum height of 8 m above sea level, Bunge Land is flooded during storm surges, except for a very small area in the southeast that rises to an elevation of 11 to 21 m above sea level.
 The area that is periodically submerged accounts for over 80% of the total surface and is practically devoid of vegetation.

 Bunge Land is named after Russian zoologist and explorer Alexander Alexandrovich Bunge.